Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

 SODOM represents $\hat n$ by a spinor notation.
 The periodicity condition $\hat{n}(\vec{u}; s) = \hat{n}(\vec{u}; s+C)$ (Sec.2.7.7) is equivalent to periodicity in the three phases of linearized orbital motion and the one turn 2 $\times$ 2 spinor transfer matrix on a synchrobeta orbit is also periodic in the initial orbital phases.
 The spinor transfer matrix and $\hat{n}(\vec{u}; s)$ are then represented by Fourier series.
 The Fourier coefficients are obtained numerically and $\hat{n}(\vec{u}; s)$ can then be reconstructed.
 By constructing $\hat n$ at many points in phase space $\frac{\partial{\hat{n}}} {\partial{\delta}}$ can be obtained by numerical differentiation.The highest required absolute values of the $k_{I}, k_{II}, k_{III}$ are specified as input parameters.

-The algorithm SpinLie utilizes Lie algebraic methods (Sec.2.7.9 in \cite{handbookb}) and can handle non-linear orbit motion and 3--D spin motion.
+The algorithm SpinLie utilizes Lie algebraic methods (Sec.2.7.9 in \cite{handbookb}) to provide a perturbation expansion for $\hat n$ and can handle 3-D spin motion and moderately non-linear orbit motion.

-The vector $\hat{n}(\vec{u}; s)$ can also be obtained by {\it stroboscopic averaging}~using the code SPRINT. $\frac{\partial{\hat{n}}} {\partial{\delta}}$ can then be calculated by numerical differentiation.
+The vector $\hat{n}(\vec{u}; s)$ can also be obtained by {\it ``stroboscopic averaging''}~using the code SPRINT. $\frac{\partial{\hat{n}}} {\partial{\delta}}$ can then be calculated by numerical differentiation.
 This algorithm automatically includes all orders of resonance.

-The above algorithms all exploit the DKM formula (Eq.(16),Sec.2.7.7) but the SITROS program simulates the depolarization process directly using a Monte--Carlo tracking simulation of the effects on the orbit and then on the spin of stochastic photon emission and damping and delivers an estimate of $\tau_{\rm dep}$.
+The above algorithms all exploit the DKM formula (Eq.(16),Sec.2.7.7) but the SITROS and SLICKTRACK algorithms simulate the depolarization process directly using Monte--Carlo tracking simulations of the effects on the orbit, and then on the spin, of stochastic photon emission and damping and deliver estimates of $\tau_{\rm dep}$.
 The equilibrium polarization is then obtained from the approximation (Sec.2.7.7)

 where